Techtonica/curriculum/project-example/week-10/sample-code/README.md

 ## Project Structure

-This app has two package.json: one for the **React** and another for **nodejs API**.
+This app has two packages: one for the **React Frontend** and another for **nodejs Server Backend**.
 Here all the React app resides under the client folder and nodejs API resides under the server folder.

 ![client](./screenshots/client.png)
 ![server](./screenshots/server.png)